Skip to content

 • Same key + identical payload → server short-circuits and returns the original response.
 The retry is effectively a replay.

-• Same key + different payload → server returns HTTP 409.
+• Same key + different payload → server returns HTTP 409 with code idempotency_key_conflict.
 The client surfaces this as KneoIdempotencyMismatchError.

 • Different key → server treats this as a new request and executes the side effect.